armandmolnar/BoardGames/README.md

 collection of 2d board games

 Project 1:
-n-queen problem solution (a broarder variant of 8queen problem)
+n-queen problem solution (a broader variant of 8queen problem)